 The Teen Workbook (ages 13–18) is now available for teachers who use Banzai Teen in their classrooms.
 Replacing the Teen Activity Kit, this workbook offers a rigorous, independent learning experience that challenges students and helps them develop new skills.
 Feel free to view a PDF of the new Teen Workbook.
 While challenging, it is less rigorous than the Plus Workbook.
 Although less difficult than the Plus Workbook, there are some similar activities that overlap, so there's no need to order both workbooks for the same class.

-There are four sections that do not require completing the Teen simulation, but they do require internet access and a Banzai account to access the Banzai library, which is found at the top of your teacher account.
+There are four sections that do not require completing the online Teen course, but they do require internet access and a Banzai account to access the Banzai library—found in the teacher Toolkit or the header of a student's account.

 These sections make up most of the workbook: